One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Experiments

-\paragraph{Granularity Shift} The nature of interaction gains varies with model capability.
-For weaker models, interaction primarily improves coarse-grained alignment: Llama-4-Maverick shows large gains in Chunk F1-Score (+13.53) and LLM-ACS (+13.47), exceeding its improvement in Sentence F1-Score (+6.21).
-In contrast, strong models benefit more at finer granularity: Claude-Sonnet-4.5 gains more in Sentence F1-Score (+7.94) than in Chunk F1-Score (+6.54) or LLM-ACS (+2.12).
-Thus, interaction evolves from establishing global coverage to refining local details as model capability increases.
+\paragraph{Diminishing Returns} Interaction gains exhibit a clear inverse relationship with model capability.
+Lower-capacity models such as Llama-4-Maverick and Grok-4.1-Fast achieve large improvements (+10.96 and +7.97 average score), whereas stronger models like GPT-5.1 and Claude-Sonnet-4.5 obtain smaller gains (+3.38 and +4.96).
+This suggests that weaker models rely more heavily on external clarification to reduce uncertainty.

-\paragraph{Estimated API Cost} We estimate the average API cost per report to assess the economic implications of interaction (the last column of Table \ref{tab:interaction_benefits}).
-While absolute costs vary due to stochastic execution, model verbosity, and tiered pricing, the relative difference between autonomous and interactive modes reliably reflects interaction overhead and its downstream effects on reasoning and search.
+\paragraph{Granularity Shift} The effect of interaction also varies across evaluation granularities.
+For weaker models (e.g., Llama-4-Maverick), improvements are concentrated on coarse-grained metrics such as Chunk F1-Score and LLM-ACS, indicating that interaction mainly helps establish global topic coverage and intent alignment.
+In contrast, stronger models like Claude-Sonnet-4.5 benefit more at finer granularity.
+This suggests that interaction evolves from improving high-level coverage for weaker models to refining local details for stronger ones.